John Walker-Smith: Early career

 In 1961, Walker-Smith released his first publication, and the following year he spent six months at the Royal Alexandra Hospital for Children, Sydney.
-After being accepted into a course at the Royal Postgraduate Medical School in Hammersmith, London, beginning in the autumn of 1962, he travelled to England as a ship’s doctor.
+After being accepted into a course at the Royal Postgraduate Medical School in Hammersmith, London, beginning in the autumn of 1962, he travelled to England as a ship's doctor.
 At Hammersmith he became interested in the small bowel under the influence of Sir Christopher Booth.
-In 1963 he joined the Brompton Hospital as house officer, and later became a member of the Royal College of Physicians of both London and Edinburgh.
+In 1963 he joined the Brompton Hospital as house officer, and later became a fellow of the Royal College of Physicians of both London and Edinburgh.

-After completing two years in England Walker-Smith returned to Sydney to join the Royal Prince Alfred Hospital as a research fellow.
+After completing two years in England, Walker-Smith returned to Sydney to join the Royal Prince Alfred Hospital as a research fellow.
 He then became a member of the Royal Australasian College of Physicians.
 He learnt gastroenterological procedures that included parenteral nutrition, liver biopsy, and gastrointestinal endoscopy.
 His research topics included inflammatory bowel disease, protein losing enteropathy, and bile duct inflammation, with a particular focus on the structure of the small intestine, which became the subject of his doctoral thesis in 1970.
-In 1966 he moved back to England to take up a post at the Royal Alexandra Hospital for Children.
+In 1966, he moved back to England to take up a post at the Royal Alexandra Hospital for Children.

 From 1973 Walker-Smith held academic positions at Queen Elizabeth Hospital for Children and St Bartholomew's Hospital, London, where in 1985 he became chair of paediatric gastroenterology.
 At the Queen Elizabeth in the deprived area of Hackney, he ran a gastroenteritis clinic, which successfully treated dehydrated children with oral solutions.
-He also chaired the European Society for Paediatric Gastroenterology, Hepatology and Nutrition’s working group on acute diarrhoea, which developed and promoted the use of a low osmolality oral rehydration solution for treating acute gastroenteritis.
+He also chaired the European Society for Paediatric Gastroenterology, Hepatology and Nutrition's working group on acute diarrhoea, which developed and promoted the use of a low osmolality oral rehydration solution for treating acute gastroenteritis.
 (Note: Oral rehydration therapy (ORT), a mix of water, sugar, and salts, is a simple but life-saving treatment for diarrhoea.
 It works because sugar helps the body absorb salt and water, even when the intestines are damaged by infections like cholera or rotavirus.
 Although it is used worldwide, experts still debate the ideal balance of ingredients.
-The World Health Organization recommends one formula, which is widely used in developing countries, while wealthier countries often use versions with lower salt and slightly higher sugar levels.)
-Around this time, in 1975, he wrote the paediatric gastroenterology textbook Diseases of the Small Intestine in Childhood, noted for being one of the first European textbooks covering in its subject matter in English.
+The World Health Organisation recommends one formula, which is widely used in developing countries, while wealthier countries often use versions with lower salt and slightly higher sugar levels.)
+Around this time, in 1975, he wrote the paediatric gastroenterology textbook Diseases of the Small Intestine in Childhood, noted for being one of the first European textbooks covering its subject matter in English.